-I’m afraid no…if your writing is devoid of emotion, stories and personality, it wouldn’t make an engaging read.
-Content marketing specialists can charge a lot of money because they’re creative-and they know how to emotionally engage with readers.
+I’m afraid not.
+If your writing is devoid of emotion, stories, and personality, it won’t make an engaging read.
+Content marketing specialists can charge a lot of money because they’re creative they know how to emotionally engage with readers.

-The writer’s word choices, tone and his understanding of your target audience play a vital role in crafting persuasive copy.
+The writer’s word choices, tone, and understanding of their target audience play a vital role in crafting persuasive copy.

 Even a single word change can result in a 139% increase in conversions.

-- Compelling headline, subheadings and CTA – A proficient copywriter knows that 8 out of 10 readers won’t go beyond the title.
+- Compelling headline, subheadings, and CTA – A proficient copywriter knows that 8 out of 10 readers won’t go beyond the title.
 So, he or she puts extra effort in crafting an attractive one.
-Also, a persuasive CTA is essential to get the audience to perform your desired action.
+Also, a persuasive CTA is essential to get the audience to perform the desired action.

 - Talk to the reader directly in their language – The words ‘you’ and ‘your’ are probably the most powerful in the English language.
 To gain the attention and trust of your readers, you’ve got to write conversationally (in first or second person) and use the exact words they use in describing their challenges.